-- Are prohibited from communicating or distributing information that encourages individuals to direct a contribution to their organization through United Way, including its workplace and public campaign.
+- Are prohibited from communicating or distributing information that encourages individuals to direct a contribution to their organization through United Way, including workplace and public campaigns.
 This prohibition encompasses all forms of mass communication including but not limited to newsletters, direct mail, web postings, all social/digital media, and traditional media.

 Section C: Sanctions for Violations by Recipient Organizations

 Violations by Recipient Organization Responsibilities (refer to B 4) that receive United Way of Central Iowa funds through the Community Impact investment process may result in the following sanctions:

 - First violation: written warning and requirement to cease or correct the specific infraction(s).